Ranked Choice Voting Resource Center Logo

 Eliminate Unnecessary Primary and Runoff Elections

-In some jurisdictions without RCV, if no candidate has a majority of the votes after the first primary or election, then a second election takes place in which only the two candidates with the most support in the first election run.
+In some jurisdictions, if no candidate has a majority of the votes after the first primary or election, a second election takes place in which only the two candidates with the most support in the first election run.
 Those candidates must campaign again - often in a very negative head-to-head race - and voters must return to the polls to vote again.
-Whether this runoff election occurs in a primary or on Election Day, turnout often plummets in the second round.
+Whether this runoff election occurs after a primary or Election Day, turnout often plummets in the second round.

 With RCV, a jurisdiction can get the benefit of two rounds of voting in a single, more representative, higher-turnout election.
 That is why RCV is often called instant runoff voting (IRV).
 In this context, RCV can save the jurisdiction a lot of money - the entire cost of a second election - while helping promote majority support and civil campaigning.
-Additional election cost has been the motivation for the adoption of RCV in places like San Francisco (replacing runoffs) and Minneapolis (replacing primaries).
+Reducing election costs was the motivation for the adoption of RCV in places like San Francisco (replacing runoffs) and Minneapolis (replacing primaries).

 Increased Civility in Campaigns